fisherxue/QuartusModelSimSetupLinux/README.md

 If when running quartus you have an issue with any library (I had an issue with libstdc++), just replace the one in the quartus/linux64 directory with a symlink to the system version.

+For issues with JTAG USB Blaster, this has some tips: https://rocketboards.org/foswiki/Documentation/UsingUSBBlasterUnderLinux

 ***

 FOR MODELSIM ```./vsim ```